jacobsorling/Jacob_Sorling_WS/jacob_intro_site/README.md

 # Jacob Video Intro Site

-This is a simple landing site with an autoplay video that transitions into a still image, just like [melissamahoney.me](https://melissamahoney.me), built with HTML, CSS, and JavaScript.
+This is a simple landing site with an autoplay video that transitions into a still image, built with HTML, CSS, and JavaScript.

 ## 📂 Structure
 ```